AzuraCast/AzuraCast/README.md

 sudo ./update.sh
 ```

-## See AzuraCast in Action

-### Demo Instance

-See the AzuraCast interface in action yourself by visiting our demo site at [demo.azuracast.com](https://demo.azuracast.com/).

-* Username: `demo@azuracast.com`
-* Password: `demo`

-The demo instance is automatically reset at the top of every hour, and always features the latest changes in the codebase.

-### Screenshots

-Take a look at samples of the AzuraCast interface on the [Screenshots](https://github.com/AzuraCast/AzuraCast/wiki/Screenshots) page on the Wiki.

 ## AzuraCast API

 Once installed and running, AzuraCast exposes an API that allows you to monitor and interact with your stations.

 Documentation about this API and its endpoints are available on the [AzuraCast API Documentation](http://azuracast.com/api/).

 ## License